Ahmad Ghany: Charges, bail and release

 Represented by Rocco Galati, Ghany was held at the Maplehurst Correctional Complex.
 He was charged under the Canadian Anti-Terrorism Act with participating in a terrorist group, and training for terrorist purposes.
-The charges stemmed from the fact he attended a winter camp near Washago that prosecutors have alleged was planned as an opportunity to hone their terrorist skills.
+The charges stemmed from his attendance at a winter camp near Washago that prosecutors alleged was planned as an opportunity to hone their terrorist skills.
 Ghany was only at the camp for three days, helping to set up the site, playing paintball and leaving early.

-Six weeks after the arrests, Ghany became the second suspect to be granted bail as he was released by Justice Hilda Weiss on a $140,000 pledge on July 20 on the condition that he could not leave his parents' house unaccompanied unless going to school, work or to see his lawyer.
-He had to report to police weekly, and could not communicate with the other suspects in the case.
+Six weeks after the arrests, Ghany became the second suspect to be granted bail as he was released by Justice Hilda Weiss on a $140,000 pledge on July 20 on the condition that he could not leave his parents' house unaccompanied unless going to school, work or to see his lawyer, that he report to police weekly, and not communicate with other suspects in the case.

 On April 15, 2008, nearly two years after the arrests, all charges were dropped against Ghany, Qayyum Abdul Jamal, Ibrahim Aboud and Yasim Mohamed.